-- A WebAuthn Authenticator manufacturer may choose to ship all of their devices with the same (or a fixed number of) attestation key(s) (called Basic Attestation).
-This will anonymize the user at the risk of not being able to revoke a particular attestation key should its WebAuthn Authenticator be compromised. - A WebAuthn Authenticator may be capable of dynamically generating different attestation keys (and requesting related certificates) per origin (following the Privacy CA approach).
-For example, a WebAuthn Authenticator can ship with a master attestation key (and certificate), and combined with a cloud operated privacy CA, can dynamically generate per origin attestation keys and attestation certificates. - A WebAuthn Authenticator can implement direct anonymous attestation (see [FIDOEcdaaAlgorithm]).
+- \ A WebAuthn Authenticator may be capable of dynamically generating different attestation keys (and requesting related certificates) per origin (following the Privacy CA approach).
+For example, a WebAuthn Authenticator can ship with a master attestation key (and certificate), and combined with a cloud operated privacy CA, can dynamically generate per origin attestation keys and attestation certificates. - \ A WebAuthn Authenticator can implement direct anonymous attestation (see [FIDOEcdaaAlgorithm]).
 Using this scheme, the authenticator generates a blinded attestation signature.
-This allows the Relying Party to verify the signature using the DAA root key, but the attestation signature doesn't serve as a global correlation handle.
+This allows the Relying Party to verify the signature using the DAA root key, but the attestation signature doesn't serve as a global correlation handle. - 5.3.4.2.

-5.3.4.2.
 Attestation Certificate and Attestation Certificate CA Compromise